levietanh0001/G16-Python-LIMS/Report python.md

 + Making some unique function for some specific role in the library.
 + Having a log in system to distinguish administrative control from customer control.

+# Conclusion
+So, as you can see, this software is a “developing” one, so is not perfect.
+But, I promise, we will change this one into a useful, good-looking software and have more function in it.Maybe it’s not good right now, but I think this is a potential software.